 Lemon Law – The Case of the Leaky Sun Roof.
 My client’s brand new vehicle had significant water leaking into it from the sunroof.
 If it rained or even if he washed it, water would leak in.

 Debt Defense – The Case of the Health Club Flub III.
-A debt collector sued my client for excessive and unlawful charges by a local Idaho Falls health club.
+A debt collector sued my client for what we believe to be excessive and unlawful charges related to a health club.

 Debt Defense – The Case of the Sneaky Lender.
 My client turned vehicles over to the lender during the course of bankruptcy.
 Two years later, the lender sued my client for the discharged debt.